ReplicaFlowOSS/replicaflow/docs/philosophy.md

 ReplicaFlow is not just another monitoring tool.

-It is a different way of thinking about database systems.
+It is a different way of thinking about Information Flow.

+ReplicaFlow is also a different way of designing software.

+Understanding comes before implementation.

+Shared language comes before collaboration.

+Philosophy comes before technology.

 Most database tools focus on infrastructure.